jcyling/london-tube-bot/README.md

 - /check - Checks all lines
 - /lines - Pick a line using the provided keyboard
 - "Bakerloo" - Enter a valid line name to check its status
+- /arrivals - Check the next inbound and outbound train at a station

 ## How does it work?
 The app is ran on a node.js server and connects your queries to the [TfL API](https://api.tfl.gov.uk/).